Leroy Kwadwo

-Leroy Kwadwo (born 15 August 1996) is a German professional footballer who plays as a defender.
+Leroy Kwadwo (born 15 August 1996) is a German professional footballer who plays as a defender, most recently for Regionalliga West club Borussia Dortmund II.

 Early and personal life

 Kwadwo was born in Herten, North Rhine-Westphalia, Germany.
 His father Osam is from Ghana but emigrated to Germany in the 1980s in order to study, and played in the then third-tier Oberliga Westfalen.
 His sisters Yasmin and Keshia are both professional athletes.

 Career

 Early career

 Kwadwo started playing youth football for SG Wattenscheid at the age of 6, and later played youth football for Rot-Weiss Essen, Westfalia Herne and TSG Sprockhövel.
 His scored once in three games for Sprockhövel in the 2014–15 Oberliga Westfalen, and twice in twenty-seven games in the 2015–16 Oberliga Westfalen.

 Kwadwo joined Rot-Weiss Essen on a two-year contract in summer 2016.
 However, he played just once in the Regionalliga West before signing for Schalke 04 II in January 2017 on a contract until 2018, where he failed to make an appearance.